ITV Granada: Programmes

-In 1958, Granada Television broadcast coverage of the 1958 Rochdale by-election, the first election to be covered on television in Britain.
+Granada was among the "Big Four" and later "Big Five" franchises that provided much of the ITV schedule.
+In 1958, Granada broadcast coverage of the 1958 Rochdale by-election, the first election to be covered on television in Britain.
 Granada's coverage was broad in scope, and it also broadcast two candidate debates.
 Over 50 years later, Granada Studios hosted the first General Election debate among the leaders of the three main political parties.

 Granada's boldness was seen in ambitious documentaries such as Seven Up!, which premiered in 1964.
 The programme was a social experiment which followed the lives of 14 British children aged seven.
 It tracked their lives at seven-year intervals to discover whether their hopes and aspirations had been achieved.
 The documentary was voted the greatest ever by esteemed filmmakers and its latest installment, 63 Up, premiered in 2019.
 Seven Up was part of the World in Action documentary series between 1963 and 1998, which won awards but was controversial.
 It garnered a reputation for hard-hitting investigative journalism and its producer Gus Macdonald commented that the programme was "born brash".
 Paul Greengrass said that David Plowright told him, "don't forget, your job's to make trouble."
 World in Action demonstrated hard-hitting investigative journalism and explored issues such as police corruption at the Metropolitan Police in 1985 and the Royal Family's tax loophole in 1991.
 The programme led a campaign to prove the innocence of the Birmingham Six in 1985 when researcher Chris Mullin questioned the convictions; by 1991 the men had been released from prison.

 The classic northern working-class soap opera Coronation Street began a thirteen-week, twice weekly regional run of half-hour episodes on 9 December 1960.
 It is still produced at the rate of 3 one-hour peak-time episodes a week after over sixty years, and is the longest-running television soap opera in the world.
 Such set-pieces as Siege Week and the 2010 Tram Crash were filmed at the studio.
 The company also produced gritty drama series such as A Family at War (1970–72), set during the Second World War.